nadiakay/stream-stats/README.md

 Run it the usual way:

-clone repo
+clone the repo

+$ cd stream-stats

-npm i
+$ npm i

-npm start
+$ npm start